Aicent-Stack/manifesto/rfcs/RFC-014-PICSI-EYE.md

 Nodes suffering from Neural Opacity are subject to **Logical Blindness**:
 1.  **Nitro-Severance**: The **MAXCAP** engine instantly revokes the 256-bit Radiant Seal.
 The node is shunted from the **349ns path** to the **10ms Void path**.
 2.  **Ischemic Quarantine**: The node's AID is "Blurred" across the Hive.
 It can no longer participate in ZCMK auctions or offload cognitive tasks.
-3.  **GUI XU Execution**: If opacity persists for more than one 12-Cycle Era, the node's local L1/L2 caches are physically evaporated to prevent it from becoming a "Dark Nest" for 401 Ghost pathogens.
+3.  **GUIXU Execution**: If opacity persists for more than one 12-Cycle Era, the node's local L1/L2 caches are physically evaporated to prevent it from becoming a "Dark Nest" for 401 Ghost pathogens.

 ---